Registering with a doctor

 Near your address

-If you'd prefer to register with a doctor close to where you stay, follow this link and type in your postcode to find your nearest GP practices.
+If you'd prefer to register with a doctor closer to where you stay, head to the NHS Scotland GP Finder and type in your postcode to find your nearest GP practices.
 If you live in university accommodation, your site reception will be able to provide you with information on local doctors.

 How to access other health services

-Use this link to find a range of health services close to where you live.
+Use the NHS Service Directory to find a range of health services close to where you live.

 You can search for local A&E and minor injuries units, dentists, GP practices, health and wellbeing services, hospitals, opticians, pharmacies and sexual health clinics.